flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 * Establishing naming and addressing conventions
 * Establishing conventions for how to structure content
+* Introducing communication brokers
 * Handling communication failures: the database is down! that file doesn't exist!

+One example many people are familiar with is the HTTP stack, a "language" that be used to communicate between browser and server
+resources:

+* HTTP structures content (request headers, request body)
+* TCP handles communication failures
+* IP handles addressing

-The file model is a common language, and the OS uses device drivers between it and whatever local language is spoken by hardware devices.
+The file model is also a common language, and the OS uses device drivers between it and whatever local language is spoken by hardware devices.
 It has naming and addressing conventions, allowing you specify files on the filesystem using character strings separated by slashes that it translates to an internal inode (a data structure that